johnkhub/Core/Service/src/test/java/za/co/imqs/api/README.md

 -----
 1. Load data either programmatically or through the REST endpoints.
 You need these endpoints in any case within a containerised environment as accessing the filesystem is tricky. loading files are tricky
+>Using the APIs to populate data is awkward at first since you're bootstrapping the system but it does lead to better test coverage during development
+>as you are using the infrastructure to test the infrastructure
 2. Note the use of special controllers and repository calls that are **guarded by the Spring profile type**.
 These are typically to **delete** data and therefore additional safeguards are required.